CLI Reference

 Evaluate search accuracy against a query dataset.

-mx eval # Run eval/queries.json against current KB
+mx eval --dataset /path/to/queries.json # Run against an explicit dataset

-mx eval --json # JSON to stdout (includes meta)
+mx eval --dataset /path/to/queries.json --json # JSON to stdout (includes meta)

 mx prime